dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

     wget http://dl.caffe.berkeleyvision.org/bvlc_googlenet.caffemodel
     ```

-1. Then download the AlexNet caffe model
+1. OPTIONAL - Download the AlexNet caffe model

     > **Note**: This is a 233MB file and will five to six minutes or longer to download depending on the speed of your network.